-Hiring Out Space
+Hiring Out Your Space

-Put together a plan
+Put Together a Plan

 There can be tensions caused by sharing the same space for club use and community use.
 The key is to have a clear vision that you can communicate to your members.

-Health and Safety
+Don’t Forget Health and Safety!

-Check whether your insurance policy covers outside groups hiring your facilities.
-You need to obtain written confirmation from any hirers that they have public liability to cover their activities while the club premises are being hired.
+You’ll likely need to obtain written confirmation from any hirers that they have public liability to cover their activities while the club premises are being hired.

 If the club facilities are being used by a private individual for a party, they should check with their household insurers that public liability cover would extend to include the organising of such an event.